TheAVCfiles/gemini-cli/docs/tools/index.md

 - **Take actions:** Tools can modify files, write new files, or perform other actions on your system (again, typically with safeguards).
 - **Ground responses:** By using tools to fetch real-time or specific local data, Gemini's responses can be more accurate, relevant, and grounded in your actual context.

+## Quickstarts and tutorials

+- **[MCP Quickstart](./mcp-quickstart.md):** Learn how to expose PostgreSQL-backed tools with Toolbox and explore them using MCP Inspector.

 ## How to use Gemini CLI tools

 To use Gemini CLI tools, provide a prompt to the Gemini CLI.
 The process works as follows: